ckswilliams/modOpenREM/docs/install.rst

 The path set for ``MEDIA_ROOT`` is up to you, but the user that runs the webserver must have read/write access to the location specified because it is the webserver than reads and writes the files.
 In a debian linux, this is likely to be www-data for a production install.
+Remember to use forward slashes for the config file, even for Windows.

 Linux example::